 The high school/middle school math collaboratives are professional learning communities convening high school and middle school teachers to delve deeper into the mathematical practices presented at the larger symposia.

-NEW Elementary Collaboratives
+Upper Elementary Collaboratives

 Our newest addition to our ongoing professional development efforts for the East Side Alliance is our elementary math collaborative, focusing on Grades 3-6 teachers (where 6th grade is part of the elementary school, not the middle school), instructional coaches, and administrators.
 We held two sessions this school year, focusing on both content and pedagogy, based on the work of Dr. Jo Boaler.